michaeljklein/enum-categorical-digraphs/README.md

 ## References

-See [Structural aspects of semigroups based on digraphs](https://arxiv.org/pdf/1704.00937.pdf) on arxiv for an encoding of semgroups as digraphs with a number of .
+See [Structural aspects of semigroups based on digraphs](https://arxiv.org/pdf/1704.00937.pdf) on arxiv for an encoding of semgroups as digraphs.

 From the abstract: